 In order to illustrate the relation of kidney tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the kidney enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of kidney enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The network plot shows that the kidney shares most group enriched gene expression with liver.
+The network plot shows that the kidney shares most group enriched gene expression with the liver.
 One example of a protein expressed in both kidney and liver is BHMT2, an amino acid that plays a crucial role in methylation reactions.
-BHMT2 is expressed in hepatocytes in liver and in proximal tubules in kidney.
+BHMT2 is expressed in hepatocytes in the liver and proximal tubules in the kidney.